-LiveDucks.com offers a great duck feeding resource, which we’ve summarized here.
-This is a compliation of the knowledge of various avian veternarians, wildlife caretakers, breeders, and all around experts.
+We’ve summarized the types of food available in Amazon.
+You can get the food just by clicking on the name.
+This is a compilation of the knowledge of various avian veterinarians, wildlife caretakers, breeders, and all around experts.

 One of the key things to avoid when feeding your pet duck is any food that is medicated, always use non-medicated foods.
 Poultry farms and commercial operations will use medicated foods to prevent communicable diseases in waterfowl.
 This works for large scale operations, but not for personal pets.

-A solid diet should consist of a solid staple food with some vegetable or fruit trimmings to provide complementary nutruition.
-Here are some ideas for each of those food categories –
+A solid diet should consist of a solid staple food with some vegetable or fruit trimmings to provide complementary nutrition.
+Here are some ideas for each of those food categories.

 Protein Levels – Striving to feed your duck an optimum level of protein is important.
 At different stages of life, they need different levels.
 Too much or too little may cause feathering problems.

 Where do I get duck specific foods?
 A local farm supply or pet store is usually the optimum choice.
-It can be expensive to purchase online due to heavy shipping costs, but there are a few places available.
+Amazon is also a great option to get cheap, good and fast food.

 What NOT to feed ducks –

 - Bread – it’s NOT okay for wild ducks and it’s NOT okay for domestic ones